 If we are permanently in a state of anxiety, this leads to increased release of cortisol, our stress hormone, chronic stress is the result.
 Increased cortisol weakens the immune system, we become moody, irritable, depressed, it is difficult to concentrate and focus, to make decisions and much more.

 Corona anxiety and corona depression - how to get out of it?

 When the early childhood fears and other deep emotions that are locked inside us are worked through, the current situation, whatever it is, can be dealt with more easily because the Corona crisis has triggered the early childhood unprocessed traumas and emotional hurts and old fears.

 How I can support you through the Corona Crisis with Journey® Therapy and Emotional Release Therapy for Anxiety and Depression.

 Emotions are - soberly considered - energy in motion, e-motion.
 Body sensations that travel through our body, nothing more.

-What makes the emotion feel painful to us is the story we have associated with the emotion.
-The connection we have created between the emotion and the story is the problem.
+What makes the emotion feel painful to us is the story we have connected to the emotion.
+The connection we have created between emotion and story is the problem.

-With the Journey® processes I guide, you learn to separate the story from the emotion and to feel the emotion again for what it is: a body sensation that rushes through our body in a matter of minutes.
+With the Journey® processes I guide, you learn to separate the story from the emotion and feel the emotion again for what it is: a body sensation rushing through our body in minutes.
 No more and no less.